 I’ve long been a fan of wearing compression gear to aid my running performance and recovery.
 Wearing compression ‘calf guards’ was a key factor in keeping shin splints at bay when I was a new runner struggling with that injury.

-2XU garments are proven by independent, scientific research to deliver real physiological benefits to athletes of all abilities.
+2XU compression running tights are proven by independent, scientific research to deliver real physiological benefits to athletes of all abilities.
 For more on this you can read about them on 2XU’s website.
 The studies and claims provide confidence in the product and its effectiveness, and 2XU is widely recognized as a leader in the sports compression gear field – although, as with pretty much everything, we like to get hold of the products and see for ourselves if we can notice similar benefits.

 When you first start researching compression running tights, it can be overwhelming knowing which type of tights will be best for you, what brand, and whether the more expensive compression tights are worth the money – because we’re talking in excess of $100 in most cases.